 As I sat waiting to preview the movie Breakthrough, which is scheduled to be released on April 17, 2019, I was cautiously optimistic.
 After all, many of the Christian movies I had seen previously had powerful messages, but the sub-par acting tended to take away from the overall impact of the film.
-Yet, this was a true story of a miracle that happened recently (2015) in St. Louis, MO, and the movie was being carried by Chrissy Metz (This Is Us) as its lead actress!
+Yet, this was a true story of a miracle that happened recently (2015) in St. Louis, MO, and the movie was being carried by Chrissy Metz, who is best known for playing Kate Pearson in the NBC drama This Is Us, as its lead actress!

 Breakthrough tells the true story of a teenage boy who fell through a frozen lake with two other friends, both of whom were able to stay afloat.
 John Smith, who was born in Guatemala and adopted by Joyce (Chrissy Metz) and Brian Smith (Josh Lucas) was pulled under the icy water and drown.
 The paramedics rescued his body after being submerged for 15 minutes, and he was transferred to a hospital where doctors administered CPR and rescue methods for 45 minutes.